hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 approximate height over which the pollen or resin balls are concentrated.
 Above $h = \ell$, they drop off exponentially!
-We could say "well, $\ell$ is a good guess" and leave it at that, but given that this is a technical appendix, we can work a bit harder and understand the correct answer comes from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and random walkers spreading upwards.
+We could say "well, $\ell$ is a good guess" and leave it at that, but given that this is a technical appendix, we may as well work a bit harder and see that the correct answer comes from *dynamic equilibrium*: the balancing act between resin balls falling under gravity, and randomly walking upwards.

 Consider a thin slice of the fluid at height $h$, with density $n$, thickness $\Delta h$ and area $A$.